muzakon/feraset-case-study/readme.md

 ## 2. Architecture

+- I added failure by 30% chance.
+- I added R2 from Cloudflare to Storage images.
+- I simulated callback & webhook.
+- I added Github Actions for Frontend & Backend.
+- I added Maestro only for local development.
+I will bind it to Actions soon.

 #### - 2.1.
 Backend (Cloud Functions)

 - I have two functions. `on_generation_created` and `on_callback` (I simulated a callback like a real-world application as you mentioned in case-study.)